Dorm Room Shopping: 50 Questions to Answer First (2026)

 27. Does your student need a robe or towel wrap for modesty when walking to the bathroom from her dorm room?

-28. Can toiletries be stored in the bath on a cart or carried back and forth in a shower caddy?
+28. Can toiletries be stored in the bathroom or carried back and forth in a shower caddy?

 29. Where can a wet towel be hung to dry?

-30. Does your student already have flip-flops that can be worn in the shower?
+30. Does your student already have flip-flops or do they need non-slip shoes that can be worn in the shower?

 31. Are you sending towels from home or buying new ones?